-You could buy a home through Help to Buy: Shared Ownership in England if:
+You could buy a home through Shared Ownership in England if:

 - you are a first-time buyer, you used to own a home but can’t afford to buy one now or are an existing shared owner looking to move.

-Only military personnel will be given priority over other groups through government funded Help to Buy: Shared Ownership schemes.
+Only military personnel will be given priority over other groups through government funded Shared Ownership schemes.
+This priority will apply when there is an undersupply of Shared Ownership homes in a local area.
 However, councils with their own shared ownership home-building programmes may have some priority groups, based on local housing needs.